PDF version [296KB]

 on 20 December 2018 that he had resigned from the Greens and would sit as an

 In the Legislative Assembly:

-The figures reflect the results of the state election on 17
+The figures for Victoria reflect the results of the state

-In the Legislative Council, Dennis Hood (AC) joined
+In the Legislative Council, Catherine Cumming, who was

 For copyright reasons some linked items are only available to members of Parliament.